MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 To ensure approval prior to active work, the following rules must be defined:

 - Require the *Approved By* field be filled in when the State moves from *New* to *Active*
-- Restrict users who don't belong to the *Team Leaders Group* to fill in the *Approved By* field
+- Restrict users who don't belong to the *Team Leads Group* to fill in the *Approved By* field
 - Clear the *Approved By* field when the State moves to *New* or *Removed*

 #### Rule definitions